MechanicalRock/mechanicalrock.github.io/_posts/2022-01-24-publishing-typescript-npm-modules.md

 Once that command completes successfully, you should notice some files have been added to your project in the `dist` file.
 If you look through those files, you may notice that it includes references to `@mui/material/styles` since we used that library within the theme code we wrote above.
 But how do we ensure that projects using our module have `@mui/material` installed?

-Well, thats where peer dependencies come in!
+Well, that's where peer dependencies come in!

 Peer dependencies are a way of defining what packages our module requires and the particular versions it is compatible with.
 When installing our module, NPM checks if the peer dependencies exist already within the project and if not, it installs those dependencies.
-So lets add some `peerDependencies` to our `package.json`.
+So let's add some `peerDependencies` to our `package.json`.

 ```json
 "peerDependencies": {